pivotal/blog/content/post/transformation-roi.md

 The sum left after direct costs are subtracted is the Throughput value of the delivered Stories.
 Any direct costs that can be attributed to the commissioning of working software in this time period must get deducted.
 The remainder is the True Basis Throughput value.

-Calculating the ROI after our initial Platform Phase I and II dojos and Application Transformation engagements  looks like this:
+Calculating the ROI after our initial Platform Phase I and II Dojos and Application Transformation engagements  looks like this:

 ```
 ROI (iteration) = ( T(iteration) – OE(iteration) ) / I (iteration)